zibon-exa/rnpl/README.md

 ## Development

-This is a functional prototype for stakeholder review.
+This is a functional application for stakeholder review.
 It may be deployed to Netlify or Vercel for sharing purposes.

 ## Documentation